 "It’s simple and basic but quite lightweight and comfortable to use.
 The wood texture was slightly rough straight from the box, so proper hand washing and regular oiling would probably help its longevity."

 Best Corner Spoon: OXO Good Grips Wooden Corner Spoon

 The broad, deep head of this solid beechwood spoon has a flat edge that tapers into an angled corner, specially designed for scraping pot bottoms and reaching into corners.
-It’s best for deglazing pots for making gravy and would also be good for stir-frying or sautéing as the wide, paddle-shaped head can move a lot of food around quickly.
+It’s best for deglazing pots for making gravy, and our tester discovered it excelled at stir-frying or sautéing because the wide, paddle-shaped head can move a lot of food around quickly.
 She found it easy to take advantage of the head angle when she held the spoon in either hand to sauté vegetables, but it’s possible naturally left-handed cooks would find the shape of the head awkward.

 Best with Notch: Jonathan's Family Spoons 11-Inch Lazy Spoon with Spoon Rest Notch

 Lightweight yet durable

 Handmade in Pennsylvania from solid pieces of smooth cherry wood, this 11-inch “lazy” spoon features a built-in notch designed to slip over the edge of a pot.
 That way, the spoon can drip back into the pot when you need to set it down for a moment to get ingredients or tend to another dish, instead of leaving a mess all over your kitchen counter.
 Our tester had no problems hooking it over a small stockpot with perfectly straight sides or a saucepan with a flared rim.
 It’s a clever design that’s available in both right-handed and left-handed versions.